Posted on Apr 08, 2021

 2. Get an author website

 Having an author website ensures that anyone looking you up learns about your work from you.
 That means you’re in control of the narrative of your own career, and you also control that person’s next action.
-For that reason, your website makes the perfect home for your email list sign-up box, as it allows you to host it within a branded environment — otherwise, you’d be looking at a nondescript sign-up page with nothing to encourage sign-ups on it.
+For that reason, your website serves as the perfect home for your email list sign-up box, as it allows you to host it within a branded environment — otherwise, you’d be looking at a nondescript sign-up page with nothing to encourage sign-ups on it.

 Depending on your current priorities (e.g. if you’re gearing up for a book launch, your priority might be getting people to pre-order that book), place your sign-up box on either your home page or ‘About’ page, and make sure it’s prominently displayed for users.